 Romansh and Lausanne

-Romansh is spoken in five regions (see also Swiss Spectator).
-Article 18 of the Federal Constitution guarantees the fundamental right to linguistic freedom as an individual right; even languages that are no longer spoken fall under the scope of protection of Article 18.
+Romansh is spoken in five regions.
+Article 18 of the Federal Constitution guarantees the fundamental right to linguistic freedom as an individual right; even languages that are not longer spoken fall under the scope of protection of Article 18.

 The Court only gives rulings in this language on a specific issue in this region.
 Rumansch Grischun, the unified Romansh language among the five dialects, is the legal language in Lausanne (Source: G. Janzing, Rätoromanisch, 4th edition (Bielefeld, 2016).